-The regulations this proposed rulemaking will implement have already been promulgated by MSHA.
-Therefore, the nine owners and operators of underground bituminous coal mines in Pennsylvania already have to comply with the federal regulations in 30 CFR Part 77 that will be implemented by this proposed rulemaking.
-As a result, the proposed rulemaking will not have any additional financial, economic, or social impact on the public or regulated community.
+The regulations this proposed rulemaking implements have already been promulgated by MSHA.
+Therefore, the nine owners and operators of underground bituminous coal mines in Pennsylvania already have to comply with the federal regulations in 30 CFR Part 75 that are the subject of this proposed rulemaking.
+As a result, the rulemaking will not have any additional financial, economic, or social impact on the public or regulated community.

-The potential benefits of the proposed rulemaking include the continued prevention of bodily harm and loss of life or property at the surface areas of underground mine sites.
-Additionally, this proposed rulemaking will make the existing federal requirements to be implemented by this proposed regulation independently enforceable by the Commonwealth.
+The potential benefits of the proposed rulemaking include the continued prevention of bodily harm and loss of life at underground mine sites.
+Additionally, this proposed rulemaking makes the existing federal requirements independently enforceable by the Commonwealth.